 Haloacetic Acids in Drinking Water

-You realize that Haloacetic acids are a significant disinfection byproduct from chlorine water treatment.
+You realize that Haloacetic acids are a significant disinfection byproduct of chlorine water treatment.

-The main thing to know is that these disinfection byproducts are firmly monitored by local governments to guarantee they keep safe levels.
-Drinking water for years at risky levels of Haloacetic acid is associated with causing cancer — henceforth the concentration from water quality specialists and the EPA.
+The main thing to know is that local governments firmly monitor these disinfection byproducts to guarantee they keep safe levels.
+Drinking water for years at risky levels of Haloacetic acid is associated with causing cancer — henceforth, the concentration from water quality specialists and the EPA.

 When levels of disinfection byproducts surpass the limit, the municipal authority standardizes the levels by decreasing the amount of chlorine in the water.